Long-Term Effects Of Abuse And Neglect In The California Foster Care System

 Many of these mental and emotional issues follow abused foster children into adulthood.
 Some victims suffer from post-traumatic stress disorder and detachment syndrome that prevents them from developing close personal relationships.

 Physical violence against a child is a criminal offense, while neglect is a violation of the laws that apply to foster parent obligations.
 However, a conviction or administrative penalties may lead to punishment by the government.
 To recover compensation for a foster abuse and neglect claim, you must go through the civil process.
 The basis of the case is an intentional tort with abuse, and for negligence when the facts indicate passive acts of neglect.

 There are two factors to keep in mind with these cases:

 - There are usually other parties to pursue beyond the offending foster parent, and one is usually the agency.
 Employees do not appropriately address issues or allegations regarding mistreatment of the foster child.

 - California law is quite favorable in terms of deadlines for sexual abuse of a foster child.
 Victims have 10 years from the date of the last act of abuse to file a lawsuit.

 Consult with an Oakland Abuse and Neglect Lawyer About Mistreatment in Foster Care

 Compensation is available for victims who suffer long-term effects of mistreatment, and our attorneys at Venardi Zurada, LLP are committed to ensuring you receive a fair amount.
 For more information, please contact us to set up a no-cost case evaluation.
-We can meet with you at our offices in Oakland, Walnut Creek, or Redding, CA to discuss details.
+We can meet with you at our offices in Oakland or Walnut Creek, CA to discuss details.